daryl-software/git-up/README.md

 How ?
 -----

-So you have a git repository which contains a full website, you add a commit and you want to deploy it in production platform.
+So you have a git repository which contains a full website, you add a commit and you want to deploy it on the production platform.
 You also want that when you push this commit to "master" branch, it is deployed to your pre-production servers, and you want to deploy to your production servers via `git up prod` command.

 1. simple push to master branch